 “Installing GPS trackers on every car in Illinois would raise serious privacy concerns, not to mention the potential for hacking and likelihood of technical problems in what would be an unprecedented intrusion by state government in the day-to-day lives of Illinois residents,” Demmer said in a press release posted on his website.
 “The risks associated with digital license plates clearly outweigh any potential benefit.
 The solution to carjackings is not to track and monitor every resident of the state.”

 Demmer filed legislation late last month that would block the secretary of state from issuing any digital license plate that has a GPS tracker installed.
-Under Moore’s proposal, every car in Illinois would be mandated to switch to the digital system, which he says would help deter carjackings, which have become more common in Illinois over the past two years.
+Under Moore’s proposal, Illinois drivers would have the option to switch to the digital system, which he says would help deter carjackings, which have become more common in Illinois over the past two years.
 At least 750 carjackings in Chicago alone have already been reported this year, on pace to surpass last year’s total of 1,413.

 The digital license plates would use the same networks as cellular phones, Moore said, and could also be used to display Amber Alerts.